Creamy mushroom rice with porcini

 More from the food gatherer’s kitchen

-Lactarius deliciosus puff pastry tarts
+Lactarius deliciosus puff pastry tarlets

 Breaded saffron milk caps